-- Where an incident of peer-on-peer sexual violence is reported, the Safeguarding Team should be alerted immediately as per the standard protocols.
+- Where an incident of peer-on-peer sexual violence is reported, the Safeguarding Team should be alerted immediately as per the standard protocols, by contacting a DSO or Stay Safe Officer, and then making a record of the concern on CPOMS.
 Abuse that occurs online or outside of college should not be downplayed and should be treated equally seriously.
 The Safeguarding Team will work collaboratively with the department DSO and Head of Department to investigate the incident and determine next steps.
-A note should be added to ProMonitor as a learner comment using the 'CPOMS alert' comment type to record that there has been an incident, but no details of this incident should be stored on ProMonitor.
-It will be recorded by the DSO on CPOMS. - The alleged perpetrator should be asked to leave the campus during this initial process, however the management of this must be done sensitively.
+A note should be added to ProMonitor as a learner comment using the 'CPOMS record' comment type to record that there has been an incident, but no details of this incident should be stored on ProMonitor. - The alleged perpetrator should be asked to leave the campus during this initial process, however the management of this must be done sensitively.
+The alleged perpetrator cannot be given details of the allegation at this time as this may compromise an investigation.
 A decision must be made within 5 working days by the Safeguarding Team and Head of Department about an appropriate and safe plan for the alleged perpetrator to either continue to work remotely, or to return to campus.
 If the alleged perpetrator returns to campus during an ongoing investigation process they must be removed from any classes they share with the victim.
 As with all safeguarding concerns, confidentiality is key, and the information will only be shared on a need to know basis, as decided by the Safeguarding Team. - The next steps taken will be decided on a case-by-case basis, taking a victim-led approach, which takes into account the victims wishes and feelings.
 The college has a zero tolerance policy to sexual violence, and reports of this may result in suspension of the alleged perpetrator, and/or a formal meeting.
-The victim will be given the opportunity to formally report the incident to the police, either through the Safer College Police Officers, or 101. - Sometimes the Safeguarding Team will be required to make a referral to Early Help, the Police or Children's Social Work Services to ensure the appropriate action and support are provided, even if this victim does not consent.
+The victim will be given the opportunity to formally report the incident to the police, either through the Safer College Police Officers, or 101. - Sometimes the Safeguarding Team will be required to make a referral to the Police or Children's Social Work Services to ensure the appropriate action and support are provided, even if this victim does not consent.
 Never promise confidentiality to students under the age of 18. - If the victim is 18 or older, the college cannot go against their wishes regarding making a report to the police, however internal investigations can still take place in order to protect the safety of all students. - Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the college community through a multi-agency risk assessment.
 The safeguarding team will be responsible for leading internally on the risk assessment.
 Alleged perpetrators of sexual harassment and violence may be required to work from home or in a different setting whilst there is need for an investigation. - If a report is shown to be deliberately invented or malicious, the Head of Department should consider whether any formal action is appropriate against the individual who made it.
 The falsely accused student should be offered support.